 For me, this served as yet another reminder that, like cockroaches scurrying from the light, companies with bad service reputations flee from the glare of openness and transparency.
 When they are confronted by their own customers, they simply push the “delete” button in an effort to make everything go away.

 In a perfect world, companies would freely disclose the names, direct phone numbers and email addresses of all their executives.
 They wouldn’t have to worry about anyone abusing these direct lines of communication.
 They’d only hear from happy consumers who were grateful for the excellent product or service that exceeded their expectations.
+(By the way, you can see the entire list of customer service executives here.)

 But products are imperfect and so are people.
 I’m careful to recommend contacting an executive only as a last resort, and most consumers are respectful and follow my instructions.
 It’s disheartening when a manager admits to deleting these appeals.
 Maddening, actually.
+(Here’s how to fix your own consumer problems.)

 Perhaps the best takeaway is this: If a company goes to great lengths to hide the names or contact information for its executives, maybe it’s hiding more.
 What they don’t want you to know can hurt you.
+(Here’s what companies don’t want you to know.)

 Did the appliance manager executive trying to get off our list succeed?
 Yes and no. Her intransigence inspired my research team to dig harder and we found and published the names of several of her colleagues who were in a customer-facing position.
 Only reluctantly did we remove her name from the site.